KamatsuKara/TCG-Ecologise/Conception/repomix-output-KamatsuKara-TCG-Ecologise-25-12-30.git.md

 This file is a merged representation of a subset of the codebase, containing files not matching ignore patterns, combined into a single document by Repomix.
-The content has been processed where comments have been removed, security check has been disabled.
+The content has been processed where security check has been disabled.

 # File Summary